tddebart/BossSlothsMods/BossSlothsCards/ThunderStore/README.md

 Gives you the ability to double jump

 ---
+### Give me another
+Common card

+Clone a random valid card you have

+---
 ### Larcenist
 Uncommon card

-Steal the most recent card of a random enemy
+Steal the most recent valid card of a random enemy

 ---
 ### Mom get the camera
 Common card

 Do a 360 every 2s to get a boost

+---
+### No thanks
+Uncommon card

+Replace your most recent card with a random card

 ---
 ### Random confringo